“Overfishing is the new deforestation” – François Mosnier explains Planet Tracker’s new Seafood Database

 Overall, we believe that investors and lenders are rapidly starting to perceive overfishing and other seafood-related risks as the new deforestation – something they should seriously address, meaning that companies should be worried indeed.

-SeafoodSource: You said in introducing the database “ocean sustainability data is notoriously fragmented and difficult to access and yet it is a critical driver of financial performance.”
+SeafoodSource: You said in introducing the database that “ocean sustainability data is notoriously fragmented and difficult to access and yet it is a critical driver of financial performance.”
 How does the data drive financial performance?

 Mosnier: The point we made here is that sustainability is financially material, and therefore securing sustainability data is critical.
 Here are three examples at each stage of the supply chain: